The tree packing conjecture for trees of almost linear maximum degree: The proof of the main theorem

 In Stage~G, we will embed all paths as follows: given a path $abcd\in\SpecShortPaths_s$, with $\phi^\mathbf{F}_s(a)=\boxminus_i$ and $\phi^\mathbf{F}_s(d)=\boxplus_i$, we will embed $b$ into $\Vmin$ and $c$ into $\Vplus$.
 Consider some $\boxminus_i$.
 In Stage~G, we will use $t(\boxminus_i)$ edges from $\boxminus_i$ into $\Vmin$ to deal with the paths anchored at $\boxminus_i$, and (since we complete a perfect packing in Stage~G) all the remaining edges from $\boxminus_i$ to $\Vmin$ are used to accommodate inner vertices of paths in $\bigcup_{s\in\cJ_0}\SpecShortPaths_s$, and these paths also use all the edges from $\boxminus_i$ to $\Vplus$.
 A similar statement holds for $\boxplus_i$.
 It follows that in $\HStageF$ we need, for each $i\in[\lfloor\frac{n}2\rfloor]$,

-We will see that this is essentially the only requirement for Stage~F. That is, the fact that we have after Stage E a quasirandom setup, together with the fact that we will use only very few edges at any given vertex in Stage~F, ensures that we still have a quasirandom setup after Stage~F, which is one of the key properties needed for the existence of designs in Stage~G. The following lemma is proved in Section~\ref{sec:StageF}.
+We will see that this is essentially the only requirement for Stage~F. That is, the fact that we have after Stage~E a quasirandom setup, together with the fact that we will use only very few edges at any given vertex in Stage~F, ensures that we still have a quasirandom setup after Stage~F, which is one of the key properties needed for Stage~G. The following lemma is proved in Section~\ref{sec:StageF}.

-\begin{lemma}[Stage F, degree correction] Given partial embeddings $(\phi^\mathbf{E}_s)_{s\in\cG}$ as described in Lemma~\ref{lem:StageENew}, we can construct the following.